Rule of lenity: Early American law

-[T]hough penal laws are to be construed strictly, they are not to be construed so strictly as to defeat the obvious intention of the legislature.
-The maxim is not to be so applied as to narrow the words of the statute... in their ordinary acceptation, or in which the legislature has obviously used them....
-The intention of the legislature is to be collected from the words they employ.
-Where there is no ambiguity in *the words, there is no room for construction.

 20th century

 After its initial wide acceptance, other canons, such as the clear statement rule and the vagueness doctrine, have encroached on the rule and its use by the courts.
 In 1961, Justice Frankfurter wrote in Callanan v.
 United States, that the rule is for expressing the will of Congress, not protecting defendants from it:

-The rule of lenity [is] for resolving an ambiguity, not [creating one]....
-The rule comes into operation at the end of the process of interpreting what Congress has expressed, not at the beginning as an overriding consideration of being lenient to wrongdoers.

 Islamic law

 Islamic law has a similar tenet which allows the imposition of punishments only in the absence of "doubt or ambiguity".

 Modern status in US

 The rule is today seen as an expression of legislative supremacy.
 It is infrequently cited in contemporary opinions.